linaizhong/learningpython/README.md

-Welcome!!!
+# Repository to maintain source code for basic studies in Python language.

-Repository to maintain source code for basic studies in Python language.
+Installs:

-# pip install virtualenv
+- pip install virtualenv